vboyev-MSFT/defender-docs/defender-endpoint/minimum-requirements.md

 > - Endpoints running mobile versions of Windows (such as Windows CE and Windows 10 Mobile) aren't supported.
 > - Virtual Machines running Windows 10 Enterprise 2016 LTSB can encounter performance issues when used on non-Microsoft virtualization platforms.
 > - For virtual environments, we recommend using Windows 10 Enterprise LTSC 2019 or later.
-> - [Defender for Endpoint Plan 1 and Plan 2](microsoft-defender-endpoint.md) do not include server licenses.
-To onboard servers to those plans, you'll need an additional license, such as Microsoft Defender for Servers Plan 1 or Plan 2 (as part of the [Defender for Cloud](/azure/defender-for-cloud/defender-for-cloud-introduction) offering).
+> - [Defender for Endpoint Plan 1 and Plan 2](microsoft-defender-endpoint.md) don't include server licenses.
+To onboard servers to those plans, you need another license, such as Microsoft Defender for Servers Plan 1 or Plan 2 (as part of the [Defender for Cloud](/azure/defender-for-cloud/defender-for-cloud-introduction) offering).
 To learn more. see [Defender for Endpoint onboarding Windows Server](onboard-windows-server.md).
 > - If your organization is a small or medium-sized business, see [Microsoft Defender for Business requirements](/defender-business/mdb-requirements).

 ### Hardware requirements

 The minimum hardware requirements for Defender for Endpoint on Windows devices are the same as the requirements for the operating system itself (that is, they aren't in addition to the requirements for the operating system).

-- Cores: 2 minimum, 4 preferred
+- Cores: Two minimum, four preferred
-- Memory: 1 GB minimum, 4 preferred
+- Memory: One GB minimum, four preferred

 ### Network and data storage and configuration requirements